Ronik-Shah/Weather-Station/README.md

 The app logo will be shown for 1.5-2 seconds.
 And then it brings to Home Screen.

 ## Home Screen
 This is the home screen.
+It contains th

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjUxNzIyMjUsLTg5NzE0MzA4Miw3NTY2Nj
+eyJoaXN0b3J5IjpbMjA0NzIzNjIyNSwyNTE3MjIyNSwtODk3MT
-I4NzcsMTk4NjY1NDY2Nl19
+QzMDgyLDc1NjY2Mjg3NywxOTg2NjU0NjY2XX0=
 -->